About CU Denver

 About Our Students

 Bringing a rich mix of backgrounds, students travel across the country and the world to attend CU Denver.
-Domestic students come from 48 states and international students from 68 countries.
+Domestic students come from 52 states and US territories and international students from 135 countries.
 All take advantage of convenient courses at times that meet their schedules.
 An enviable student-to-faculty ratio of 18:1 and a high-tech advising platform means students receive focused attention from professors and a clear path to graduation.

 University Quick Facts